sdementen/piecash/docs/source/tutorial/new_objects/create_business.rst

     # the counter of the ID is accessible as
     b.counter_customer

+    b.save()

-Similar functions are available to create new vendors (:class:`piecash.business.person.Vendor`) or employees (:class:`piecash.business.person.Employee`)
+Similar functions are available to create new vendors (:class:`piecash.business.person.Vendor`) or employees (:class:`piecash.business.person.Employee`).

+There is also the possibility to set taxtables for customers or vendors as:

+.. ipython:: python

+    from piecash import Taxtable, TaxtableEntry
+    from decimal import Decimal

+    # let us first create an account to which link a tax table entry
+    acc = Account(name="MyTaxAcc", parent=b.root_account, commodity=b.currencies(mnemonic="EUR"), type="ASSET")

+    # then create a table with on entry (6.5% on previous account
+    tt = Taxtable(name="local taxes", entries=[
+        TaxtableEntry(type="percentage",
+                      amount=Decimal("6.5"),
+                      account=acc),
+    ])

+    # and finally attach it to a customer
+    c2.taxtable = tt

+    b.save()

+    print(b.taxtables)